error3572/TheSeeker/README.md

 # TheSeeker

-The Seeker is an information gathering toolkit which can help you discover informati on about a website,open ports etc.
+The Seeker is an information gathering toolkit which can help you discover information about a website,open ports etc.

 #  Status